-And what I LOVE about this activity is that there are SO many math terms that come about in a natural way (you'll totally see what I mean).
-We're also including the resources we used along with affiiate links for items you may need for the project.
+One thing I LOVE about this activity is that there are SO many math terms that come about in a natural way (you'll totally see what I mean).
+We're also including the resources we used along with affiiate links for the books & items you may need for the project.

-The first page of the printable includes the Planet labels for each one in the Star Wars Galaxy as seen above.
+The second page of the printable includes the Planet labels for each one in the Star Wars Galaxy as seen above.

 We cut out each of the planet labels and taped them to popsicle sticks because we wanted to create our galaxy in the backyard (so the popsicle sticks helped us to stand the signs up in front of each sports ball).

-The second page of the free printable is the math calcuation worksheet you see above -- we've filled in the current size of each of the planets to give everyone a head start.
+The first page of the free printable is the math calcuation worksheet you see above -- we've filled in the current size of each of the planets to give everyone a head start.

 You can see on the sheet, the kids will need to do two sets of calcuations:

 1. If you choose, ask your kids to convert the metric size of each planet to the standard measure